Scottish philosophy

 Scottish philosophy is a philosophical tradition created by philosophers belonging to Scottish universities.
-Although many philosophers such as Francis Hutcheson, David Hume, Thomas Reid, and Adam Smith are familiar to almost all philosophers it was not until the 19th century that the notion of 'Scottish philosophy' became recognized and held to high regard on an international level.
-In the 20th century, however, this tradition declined as Scottish educated philosophers left for England.
+Although many philosophers such as Francis Hutcheson, David Hume, Thomas Reid, and Adam Smith are familiar to almost all philosophers it was not until the 19th century that the notion of 'Scottish philosophy' became recognized and highly regarded internationally.
+In the 20th century, however, this tradition declined as Scottish-educated philosophers left for England.

 Medieval Scotland

 Early philosophy served theology, that is the study of god and religion.
 Naturally, this emphasized the origins of sin and the corruption of human nature.
 The main topics of medieval philosophy include areas that are still studied in philosophy today.
 These topics related to the philosophy of religion which was also created during that time.
 Philosophy of religion contains many traditional philosophical problems that are presently still discussed, these being firstly the problem of the compatibility of the divine attributes.
 This refers to how that arises when we say that God can be omnipotent (all powerful), omniscient (all knowing), and omnibenevolent (all benevolent).
 Secondly, the problem of evil, which tries to address the contradiction that arises when explaining the creation of if God is all good and all knowing.
 Thirdly, the problem of the compatibility of divine foreknowledge with human free will.
 This is a continuation of the problem of evil as human free will is used to respond to the problem of evil but creates another contradiction with divine foreknowledge.

 In the High Middle Ages, a Scottish philosopher, John Duns Scotus (1265-1308) made significant impressions on the areas of natural theology, metaphysics, the theory of knowledge, ethics and moral philosophy.
 Natural theology is the effort to establish the existence and nature of God through argument.
 Scotus’s stance on natural theology is that human beings can come to know God in ways apart from revelation.
 Scotus believes that all our knowledge is derived from our experience of sensible things and from this beginning, we can come to grasp God.